3akev/trombinoclean/README.md

 | BACKGROUND_IMAGE            | string (path)          | Path to image used to replace green screen                                  |

+## Notes
-NB: Face detection eats ram like a hungry hungry hippo.
+- Face detection eats ram like a hungry hungry hippo.
 If the OOM killer pays you a visit, try reducing `FACE_DETECTION_IMAGE_WIDTH` in `replacehsv.py`, or settle for fallback cropping.
+- The source images and the background MUST have the same dimensions.
+  The script does not handle resizing the background image.